thomasbtnfr/TranslatorRocqLean/README.md

 - `mlflow ui --backend-store-uri {path_to_your_mlflow_directory}`

 ## Dockerfile
-- Container with all the necessary environment to launch training by GRPO.
+- Container with all the necessary tools to launch training by GRPO.
 The environment includes rocq, lean, trl, vllm, deepspeed, etc.
   - https://hub.docker.com/r/thomasbtnfr/trl-rl-deepspeed